Spa and Pool Heating Problems

 I have heard moth balls work good too as repellant

-The photo above shows custom made screens from MK Industries made specifically for this heater - below I have installed a screen on front of heater-it is one of seven custom cut screens made specifically for this heater
+The photo above and below shows custom made screens from MK Industries made specifically for the MasterTemp heater

 1)Sometimes,in a pool/spa combination,if you are trying to heat the spa the valves may be in the wrong position or they have leaking gaskets allowing cold water from pool to enter spa which will increase the time it takes to heat.